 Recognized by the American Diabetes Association for meeting the National Standards for Diabetes Self-Management, the Fulton County Health Center Diabetes Education office provides a self-management education program for persons diagnosed with diabetes.
-The Diabetes Education program includes classes led by a fitness professional, registered dietitian and certified diabetes educators in comfortable classroom settings.
+The Diabetes Education program includes classes led by a registered dietitian and diabetes educators in comfortable classroom settings.
 These classes are available with an order written by a physician or nurse practitioner.
 They are covered by Medicare, Medicaid and most commercial insurance plans.

 The Diabetes Education staff is available for group presentations on diabetes-related topics in the community.